CCI-MOC/m2/README.md

-# ims
+# BMI

-The Bare Metal Imaging (BMI) is a core component of the Massachusetts Open Cloud that (i)provisions numerous nodes as quickly as possible while preserving support for multitenancy using Hardware as a Service (HaaS) and
+The Bare Metal Imaging (BMI) is a core component of the Massachusetts Open Cloud and a image management system(ims) that (i)provisions numerous nodes as quickly as possible while preserving support for multitenancy using Hardware as a Service (HaaS) and
 (ii)introduces the image management techniques that are supported by virtual machines, with little to no impact on application performance.